Secret of Evermore: Reception

 Secret of Evermore received positive reviews from most media outlets.
 They praised its graphics.
 Scary Larry of GamePro, however, found the spell animations weak compared to those of other Square games, and said the bosses are large but strangely unimpressive.
 A highlight for some critics was gameplay, particularly the unique alchemy system and aspects also found in Secret of Mana such as the ring menu.
-However, others found the mechanics needlessly hard to get used to.
+Others found the mechanics needlessly hard to get used to.
 Nintendo Power praised the game for its graphics, sound, play control, story, and variety but criticized it for its awkward battle system and simple A.I.
 Although the quality of the musical compositions and sound effects were praised, Scary Larry complained of the player character's dog barking "constantly".

 Super Play and GamePro both felt the game was not up to the standards of other Square games.
 Victor Lucas of Electric Playground praised the game saying that while it did not reach the heights of Chrono Trigger or Final Fantasy VI, it was still a highly enjoyable experience.
 Mega Fun argued it was on par with those games, with graphics that were nearly as good.
 Others argued that Secret of Evermore was a decent first attempt by the American team.
 Game Players anticipated another game from the same development team, and a critic for Next Generation said that while the game suffered from a number of amateur mistakes, "as a debut title for a new team of designers, it points to a rosy future".
 Video Games praised Squaresoft USA's very first title, noting that while the menu and control schemes were taken from previous Square games, its mood, story, and setting were enough to set it apart from the earlier titles.

 In a retrospective review, Allgame editor Scott Alan Marriott described the game as "a good, solid RPG, but those expecting memorable characters or a dramatic, involving story will most likely be disappointed".

 Three reviewers from GameFan praised the game.
 Two were skeptical that an American made role playing game could match Square's internally produced titles such as Final Fantasy, but they were impressed with the game.
 One reviewer, however, noted that he missed the Japanese-style art found in other Square games and although the art in Secret of Evermore was good, it was aimed at an American audience.
-In 2018, Complex rated Secret of Evermore 41st in their The Best Super Nintendo Games of All Times stating: "Secret of Evermore was a great, great game.
-But it couldn’t match the brilliance of the other Secret RPG on the SNES.
-Though, it gave it a run for its money."
+In 2018, Complex rated Secret of Evermore 41st in their "The Best Super Nintendo Games of All Times" list.